 Figure 8.
-(A) TD-DFT vertical excitations of 3 at the $\omega$ B97X-D3(BJ)/def2-SVPD level of theory.
-The inset figure shows the CDD plot of the S0 $\rightarrow$ S1 excitation, where the charge flows from red to blue (isovalue: 0.0015).
+(A) TD-DFT vertical excitations of 3 at the ωB97X-D3(BJ)/def2-SVPD level of theory.
+The inset figure shows the CDD plot of the $S_0 \rightarrow S_1$ excitation, where the charge flows from red to blue (isovalue: 0.0015).
 Hydrogen atoms are omitted for clarity.
-(B) NTOs of the S0 $\rightarrow$ S1 excitation of 3.
+(B) NTOs of the $S_0 \rightarrow S_1$ excitation of 3.

-Analysis of the natural transition orbitals (NTOs,[16] Figure 8B) of 3 indicates that this transition is characterized as a $\pi{\rightarrow}\pi^$ excitation.
-The hole NTO spans the entire $\boldsymbol{\pi}$ framework of the molecule, but is predominantly concentrated in the GeC2N2 ring where Ge is not bound to CI.
-In contrast, the electron NTO shows a greater degree of localization in the Ge(Cl)C2N2 ring, including a significant contribution from the Cl atom.
-These findings suggest that the transition has an appreciable charge transfer (CT) character, which is blueshifted relative to compounds 1 and 2 due to the asymmetry of the GeC2N2 rings.
 The CT character is further supported by the charge density difference (CDD) plot (Figure 8A) and the interfragment charge transfer (IFCT) method, as implemented in Multiwfn 3.8.[17]
-The CDD plot clearly shows electron flow from the GeC2N2 ring to the Ge(CI)C2N2 ring.
-The IFCT analysis guantifies this charge transfer, showing 72.5% CT character, with the GeC2N2 ring losing 38.8% of its electron density during excitation, while the Ge(Cl)C2N2 ring gains 32.6% and the remainder of the molecule gains 6.2%.
+The CDD plot clearly shows electron flow from the GeC2N2 ring to the Ge(Cl)C2N2 ring.
+The IFCT analysis quantifies this charge transfer, showing 72.5% CT character, with the GeC2N2 ring losing 38.8% of its electron density during excitation, while the Ge(Cl)C2N2 ring gains 32.6% and the remainder of the molecule gains 6.2%.

-These combined results not only explain the red-violet color of compound 3, consistent with its absorption maximum at 578 nm, but also support the placement of the CI atom as a terminal ligand rather than a bridging one.
+These combined results not only explain the red-violet color of compound 3, consistent with its absorption maximum at 578 nm, but also support the placement of the Cl atom as a terminal ligand rather than a bridging one.

 Our calculations confirmed that 3 exhibits only one Ge-Cl single bond, with a characteristic bond length of 2.245 Å. A distance of 3.393 Å between the chloride and the uncoordinated Ge atom ruled out the possibility of chloride bridging.
-Furthermore, bonding analyses based on the intrinsic bond orbital (IBO)[18] and natural bond orbital (NBO)[19] methods provided no evidence of chloride bonding to the uncoordinated Ge atom.
+Furthermore, bonding analyses based on the intrinsic bond orbital (IBO)^[18] and natural bond orbital (NBO)^[19] methods provided no evidence of chloride bonding to the uncoordinated Ge atom.
 Second-order perturbation energies from NBO calculations indicated the presence of a weak hyperconjugative effect of 6.68 kcal mol-1 between the chloride and the uncoordinated Ge atom.
 However, given the relatively flat potential energy surface concerning the position of the chloride, as evidenced by 3' being merely 5.1 kcal mol-1 above 3, we cannot rule out the possibility of a fluxional structure.
 Further investigation is warranted to explore this aspect.

-For the reaction between 1 and two equivalents of Li[HB(sBu)3] in C6D6, the in situ H NMR spectrum indicates the generation of V and an unsymmetrical compound species which features four doublets at 5.11, 5.42, 5.94, and 6.13 ppm (Figure S5).
-Moreover, the singlet at 8.01 ppm is comparable to that of $[{HC-(CMeNAr)2}GeH]$ (Ar = 2,6-iPr2C6H3) (8.08 ppm),[20] implying that hydrido-germylene 4 is a possible intermediate.
+For the reaction between 1 and two equivalents of Li[HB- $(sBu)3$] in C_6D_6 , the in situ 1H NMR spectrum indicates the generation of V and an unsymmetrical compound species which features four doublets at 5.11, 5.42, 5.94, and 6.13 ppm (Figure S5).
+Moreover, the singlet at 8.01 ppm is comparable to that of [{HC-(CMeNAr)2}GeH] (Ar = $2,6-iPr_2C_6H_3$) (8.08 ppm), [20] implying that hydrido-germylene 4 is a possible intermediate.
 A prolonged reaction time or removal of the solvent led to the generation of 5 as the major product (Scheme 3).